 Note that the conflict here is usually not related to standard Web server authority/security (for which different errors are generated), but to some application-specific conflict not defined in the HTTP protocol itself.

 This error seldom occurs in most Web traffic, particularly when the client system is a Web browser.
 The problem can only be resolved by examining what your client system is trying to do then discussing with your ISP why that behaviour is not allowed.

+Our service monitors your site for HTTP errors like 409.
 This error should simply never occur on your CheckUpDown account.
 If it does, it typically indicates defective programming of our systems or of the Web server which manages the site.
 The conflict referred to should only apply to HTTP operations which we do not use at all.